ccloops/bus-mall/README.md

 # bus-mall
 bus-mall project

-### Pair Programmed the initial HTML and JS scaffolding with Andrew Bloom.
-Set up the JS similarly to the code we saw in class.
-Pair programmed the chart.js with Andrew.

-### Added colors to the bar chart design and comments in my JavaScript code.
+### Worked with Andrew on adding the local storage feature to my Bus Mall project.
+Worked individually on styling and stretch goal.

+### The stretch goal I completed by adding a marketing report table to evaluate how well the images perform.

+### The marketing report table can be accessed by clicking on the "Marketing Results" button that will appear once the totals chart has rendered.